code16/sharp/docs/guide/commands.md

 }
 ```

-Note that in both cases (Entity or Instance Command) you can access to the EntityList querystring via the request.
+Note that in both cases (Entity or Instance Command) you can access to the Entity List querystring via the request.

 ### Configure the command (confirmation text, description, form modal title...)